Sonic Robo Blast 2

 Race is a simple race to the finish, either on the single player levels or on external Circuit levels designed for the gametype.
 These are short tracks with a circular layout, in which the player have to complete four rounds.
 There were official circuit levels until version 2.1, where they were removed.
 Alternatively, Competition is available, in which points are awarded for collecting the most items, destroying the most enemies, and Item Monitors, as well as finishing quickly, á la Sonic 2.
 Here, the player with the most points wins.

 Match is a variation of a typical first-person shooter Deathmatch game with Sonic elements.
 Match is played in first person on a set of nine maps designed specifically for that gametype.
 The players shoot rings at each other, and each shot removes one ring from the ring counter.
 Since rings fly considerably slower than projectiles, and players are much faster than in regular Match games, rings must be aimed ahead of the opponents to hit them.
 Hitting a player awards 50 points and drop all of their equipments, hitting an unequipped player awards 100 points and kills them.

-On top of the regular red rings, there are six weapon rings, each with different effects.
+On top of the regular red rings, there are seven weapon rings, each with different effects.
 To shoot a weapon ring, one must collect the corresponding panels and have enough ammunition for that weapon.
 Shooting any ring will also take out one ring from the player's ring count.
 Ammunition pickups are also scattered throughout the stage.
 The weapon rings include: